techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 To enable access for new report users:

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home?#/viva/insights) go to the **Settings** tab and select **Microsoft Viva**, then **Viva Insights**.
-You need to enter your credentials if you\'re not already signed in.
+You need to enter your credentials if you're not already signed in.
 2. Under **Viva Insights** in Microsoft 365, select **Manage settings** for viewing the Copilot dashboard.
 3. Select **Add users**.
-4. Search for the people you\'d like to add and select them from the list.
+4. Search for the people you'd like to add and select them from the list.
 5. At the bottom, select **Add**.

 Learn more: [Copilot Dashboard\](/viva/insights/org-team-insights/copilot-dashboard](/viva/insights/org-team-insights/copilot-dashboard)